cornell-ece2300/ece2300-docs/docs/ece2300-lab2-calc-fpga-report.md

 !!! success "Lab Check-Off Task 2: Verify Test and Interactive Simulators"

-    Show a TA that your hardware designs are passing all of your tests.
+    Show a TA that your hardware designs are passing all of your tests on `ecelinux`.
 The TA will give you two decimal numbers.
 You should first determine their unsigned binary representation, then determine what the correct unsigned binary output would be if we added these two numbers together, and finally determine what the correct unsigned output should be if we multiplied these two numbers together. **You must determine these unsigned binary values before running the two-function interactive simulator!** Once you know these values, then use the two-function interactive simulator to verify your work.
     The TA will ask follow-up questions about the following scenarios: